covid19india/blog/_posts/2021-08-24-operations.md

 Please note that the problem is that of data aggregation.
 The solution we built was built around a community of volunteers coming together to make things work.
 We were very mindful of relying only on free to use platforms to avoid any kind of financial/infrastructural dependencies.
 This need not be the template on which some of you might want to build.
 There are different solutions that can solve the same problem.

+Also, once we cease the operations, all of our data will continue to be available under data.covid19india.org.

 Fare thee well,
 covid19india.org